 - Population by county by age by sex, 1940-1990: Excel | PDF

 - Population density, 1900-2000 (land area; pop. per sq. mile): Excel | PDF

 - Population and components of change, 1930-2004 (births, deaths, natural increase, net migration): Excel | PDF

 - Employed population by county by industry by sex, 1930-1990: Excel | PDF

 - Census Bureau decennial census data and/or facsimilies, going back to the first census in 1790.

 - Historical Census Statistics On Population Totals By Race, 1790 to 1990, and By Hispanic Origin, 1970 to 1990, For Large Cities And Other Urban Places In The United States.
-Cited from the above historical data page.
-The Missouri portion of this data collection reports for 5 large cities: Independence, Kansas City, St. Joseph, St. Louis, and Springfield.
+PDF.
+Published in Feb.
+2005.
+The Missouri portion of this data collection reports for five large cities: Independence, Kansas City, St. Joseph, St. Louis, and Springfield.